jaspector

 Building office open Wednesdays 5:00 PM to 7:00 PM.

-Typical inspection sequence: Permit filing, internal routing to building, zoning, and wetlands, permit approval, required inspections, property record completion.
+Typical sequence: Permit filing, internal routing to building, zoning, and wetlands, permit approval, required inspections, property record completion.

 Town FAQ directs applicants to start with a building permit application; zoning and wetlands review are embedded in the local process and septic review is required for bedroom additions or increased footprint in affected situations.

+Building permit fees in Scotland, CT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not separately posted..
 Fees are calculated as: $15.26 per $1,000 of project value, rounded up to the next $1,000, consisting of $15.00 permit fee plus $0.26 state education fee.
 Plan check fee: Not separately posted..

-1. Download the applicable permit application from the department resources.
+To apply for a building permit in Scotland, CT, follow these steps: 1.
+Download the applicable permit application from the department resources.
 2. Complete the application and include project cost.
 3. Include a check payable to the Town of Scotland.
 4. Return the application by mail to PO Box 288 or place it in the Town Hall book drop.
 5. The building clerk distributes the permit to the building inspector, zoning, and wetlands officials.
 6. Obtain Eastern Highlands Health District review if a bedroom is added or footprint is increased in a way that triggers septic review.
 7. Receive the signed permit by mail and keep it at the job site.
 8. Arrange any required inspections directly with the official.